stat133-sp19/hw-stat133-ranmeng747/workout01/report/workout01-ran-meng.md

 The tables below summarize players' OESP, ESP of 2 pointers and ESP of 3 pointers:

-Mean of OESP by period:
+Mean and Standard Deviation of OESP by period:

 ``` r
 summarise(group_by(OESP, period), perc_made_mean = mean(perc_made), perc_made_sd = sd(perc_made))